Thomas Steiner (@tomayac)

 via Twitter for iPhone in reply to Birowsky

-simonmlaroche I’ve started writing some thoughts on Tetris game design.
-My first article is about the randomizers found in various versions of the game.
-Hope you guys find it interesting! simon.lc/the-history-of…
+RT @simonmlaroche: I’ve started writing some thoughts on Tetris game design.
+My first article is about the randomizers found in various ver…

 @AnaestheticsApp @ChromiumDev Apps should not have a dedicated exit or close button as per the Android design guidelines.
-Just make proper back navigation work: developer.android.com/guide/navigati….
-In fullscreen mode, the home button can always be reached by swiping developer.android.com/training/syste…
+Just make proper back navigation work: https://t.co/VNvtw12jhb.
+In fullscreen mode, the home button can always be reached by swiping

 @samthor That fake SNES controller obviously can only send fake keydown events.
 Also: your colleague seems unimpressed.
 Also: cute baby photo… :-)